ahmadjamalkta/inet-showcases/visualizer/environment/doc/index.rst

 The two-dimensional projection of physical objects is determined by the :ned:`SceneCanvasVisualizer` module.
-(This is because the projection is also needed by other visualizers, for example :ned:`MobilityVisualizer`.)
+(This is because the projection is also needed by other visualizers, for example, :ned:`MobilityVisualizer`.)
-The default view is top view (z axis), but you can also configure side view (x and y axes), or isometric or ortographic projection.
+The default view is top view (z-axis), but you can also configure side view (x and y axes), or isometric or orthographic projection.

 The default view
 ----------------